 What metrics really matter for restaurant finances?

-At a high level, there are five numbers restaurant owners should be aware of, in my experience working in and owning multiple restaurants:
+At a high level, there are five metrics (and a few sub-metrics) restaurant owners should be aware of, in my experience working in and owning multiple restaurants:

 - Labor cost